ehmiiz/hugofancyblog/content/about/index.md

 ### Coming up

 This is a list of books I've read starting from 2020-03-01.
-The books in this list will all be getting reviews in the "Blog" section of the site sooner or later.
+The books in this list might get a review in the Blog section sooner or later.

 #### 2020
 * The Hobbit ✔️